SNAP benefits are increasing Oct. 1: Here’s how much

 Benefit changes will be based on the Consumer Price Index from the Bureau of Labor Statistics for June 2022.

-According to a report from Forbes Advisor, SNAP benefits will increase by 12.5% for 12 months starting in October, compared to the year prior.
+According to data from the USDA, SNAP benefits will increase an average of about 3% starting in October, compared to the year prior.

 Below you can see the breakdowns of new maximum benefit amounts in the 48 contiguous U.S. states and D.C., according to the USDA:

-Note: Editor’s Note: This story has been updated to correct the percentage increase in SNAP benefits.